jbostoen/itop-jb-pro-extensions/jb-login-authenticator/readme.md

 ## Known issues/limitations

-* The two factor secret is stored per user, not per contact.
-So the secret may be different depending on the login method ('form' vs 'external')
-* One two factor secret per person
+* One two factor secret per person (even if this person has different user accounts)

 ## Cookbook